TNTurnerLab/Tortoise/README.md

   "jumping_tortoise.cpu_hc": "Int (optional, default = 4)"
 }
 ```
-Required arguments are highlighted in comments above.
+Required arguments are highlighted in the comments above.
 We have provided an example config to help with formatting.
 Please modify the computational requirements to fit your HPC.
 If you are going to use this wdl, please tarball your reference files.
 If you are running WES data, please include your capture region in this tarball.
 ```
 tar -jcf reference.tar.bz2 reference.fa reference.fa.fai reference.dict
 ```

-You will also need to put the RepeatMaster files into a separte tarball.
+You will also need to put the RepeatMaster files into a separate tarball.

 Please find the [Cromwell documentation](https://cromwell.readthedocs.io/en/stable/) for a submission command that fits your specific HPC, but generally  it would be run like this: